 Novak Djokovic’s historic US Open run now faces a problem he created

-Alcaraz was taught a hard lesson when he last faced Djokovic, and now stands between the 38-year-old on his path to a record grand slam title
+Alcaraz was taught a hard lesson when he last faced Djokovic, and now stands before the 38-year-old on his path to a record grand slam title

 At 38, Djokovic has already defied what was considered possible, becoming the oldest man to reach all four grand slam semi-finals in the same season.
 It is, once again, testament to his longevity, but Djokovic does not turn up to grand slams to reach the semi-finals.
 The problem, yet again, is those who remain.
 “Everybody is probably expecting and anticipating the finals between the two of them,” Djokovic said.
 “I’m going to try to mess up the plans of most of the people.”